courselabs/kubernetes/labs/pods/README.md

 - [sleep-pod.yaml](specs/sleep-pod.yaml) runs an app which does nothing

-📋 Deploy the new app and check it is running.
+📋 Deploy the new app from `labs/pods/specs/sleep-pod.yaml` and check it is running.

 <details>
   <summary>Not sure how?</summary>